Skip to Content

 While all of these crimes can be charged on their own, they fit into domestic violence if there is a relationship between the defendant and the victim.
 Whether by marriage or just by living together or dating, a relationship can increase the severity of the offense.
 There is not a clarification if the individuals involve are heterosexual, gay, or lesbian; anyone can be charged with domestic violence.
 The charges may be enhanced, however, if it involves a male attacking a female.

 Have you been accused of domestic violence?
-Call The Claiborne Ferguson Law Firm, P.A. today at (901) 878-5434 or contact us online to schedule a free consultation with our domestic violence lawyer in Memphis.
+Call The Ferguson McNeil Law Firm, P.A. today at (901) 878-5434 or contact us online to schedule a free consultation with our domestic violence lawyer in Memphis.

 What Entails a Domestic Violence Offense?